 At the moment, President Biden explained in his communication that “coming off the historic economic growth of last year (5.7%) and recovering all the private sector jobs lost during the pandemic crisis, it is not surprising that the economy is slowing down as that the Federal Reserve acts to reduce inflation”, and highlighted the solid labor market, with an unemployment rate of 3.6%.

-How long could it last?
+How long might it last?

-Gandini explained that the technical recession is different from the economic recession, the latter occurs when, in addition to bad economic growth data, there are deteriorations in other indicators such as unemployment, and in this case that has not been observed, it remains to be seen what happens with employment after the contractions continue and the progressive and more aggressive increase in interest rates.
+Gandini explained that the technical recession is different from the economic recession, the latter occurs when, in addition to bad economic growth data, there are deteriorations in other indicators such as unemployment, and in this case that has not been observed, it remains to be seen what happens with employment following the contractions continue and the progressive and more aggressive increase in interest rates.

 “Unemployment of 3.6% is quite good, it is the same as before the pandemic and then there was talk of full employment,” said the analyst.
 So much so, that employers find it difficult to fill vacancies.